theduffreport/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

     WHERE weight>225;

 ***Exercise 9: Write a query to identify all the species (by genus, species, and species_id) found in 1977 but not in 2002.***

-## Adding data to existing tables

-* Browse & Search -> Add
-* Enter data into a csv file and append

-## Other database management systems

-* Access or Filemaker Pro
-    * GUI
-    * Forms w/QAQC
-	* But not cross-platform
-* MySQL/PostgreSQL
-    * Multiple simultaneous users
-	* More difficult to setup and maintain

 ##<a name="datatypes"></a> Data types